Wills and Trusts

 You can include the School in your will or trust for a specific amount or for a percentage of your residuary estate.

 If you would like to include Harvard Law School in your will or trust, we recommend you use the following language:

-I give (__dollars/__percentage or all of the residue of my estate) to the President and Fellows of Harvard College, a Massachusetts education, charitable corporation, for the benefit of Harvard Law School and to be used for [the Annual Fund, general and unrestricted purposes or for an endowment fund to support a specific area.]
+I give (__dollars/__percentage or all of the residue of my estate) to President and Fellows of Harvard College, a Massachusetts educational, charitable corporation, for the benefit of Harvard Law School and to be used for [the Annual Fund, general and unrestricted purposes or for an endowment fund to support a specific area.]

 A tax-free gift from your Individual Retirement Account (IRA) is a great way to support Harvard Law School’s continued excellence while also minimizing your tax bill for 2019.
 An IRA gift can fulfill your Required Minimum Distribution (RMD), which takes effect at age 70 ½ and is normally taxed as ordinary income.